kingston85/brightwood-hsms/README.md

 per-document size limit — which is exactly why the app compresses fairly aggressively (480px, well under 400KB) before saving.

+### Login Page Background Photo (works with no extra setup)

+Admin-only, under **Backup & Sync → School Branding**: upload a real photo of your school and it shows as a faint watermark behind the entire login screen, before anyone signs in.
+Same no-setup embedded-photo trick as the school logo and profile photos above — no Firebase Storage, works in both Firebase-synced and pure local-storage mode.
+Click **Remove** to go back to a plain login screen.
+It's kept deliberately subtle (low opacity, resized and compressed to a small JPEG) so the sign-in form stays easy to read on top of it.

 ### Connecting Google Drive

 Google requires every app that uses Sign-In or Drive access to be